constantinpape/dl-teaching-resources/README.md

 # dl-teaching-resources

-Collection of teaching material for deep learning for (biomedical) image analysis
+Collection of teaching material for deep learning for (biomedical) image analysis.

+This repository contains a collection of jupyter notebooks with exercises that can be re-used for courses.
+Currently:
+- `exercises/classification` contains exercises for image classification.

 ## Getting Started